therealchrisbrown/finance-stock-console/README.md

 pipenv shell
 ```

+## API KEYS

 You also need several secrets from the official Twitter API.
 Just go to https://developer.twitter.com/en and create an account.

+For Alphavantage: to get historical stock data you'll need an api key from alphavantage - it is free.
+Just go to https://www.alphavantage.co/ and create an account.
+You will get your free API Key immediately.

 # Start the console